 ResCap, based in Minneapolis, filed for bankruptcy May 14 with plans to sell most of its assets and to resolve lawsuits related to mortgage-backed securities.

 The company today won approval from U.S. Bankruptcy Judge Martin Glenn to pay wages and other routine bills.
-Glenn said he would also approve an agreement between ResCap and its owner, Ally Financial Inc. (ALLY), to continue sharing certain business services.
+Glenn said he would also approve an agreement between ResCap and its owner, Ally Financial Inc. (ALLY:US), to continue sharing certain business services.

 Ally, a Detroit-based bank that specializes in car loans, is 74 percent-owned by the U.S. Treasury after receiving a bailout.
 Ally has agreed to buy a portfolio of loans from ResCap for $1.6 billion and ResCap’s agreement to settle legal claims against its parent, according to court papers.